 SEresDE A SummarizedExperiment class object.
+Output from DEanalysisGlobal()

+(see Examples).

-Output from DEanalysisGlobal() (see Examples).
-ColumnsCriteria A vector of integers where each integer indicates a column of SummarizedExperiment::rowData(SE These columns should either contain only binary values, or may contain other numerical value, in which case extracted outputs from SEresDE will be those with >0 values (see Details).
+A vector of integers where each integer indicates a column of SummarizedExperiment::rowData(SE with >0 values (see Details).

+These columns should either contain only binary values, or may contain other numerical value, in which case extracted outputs from SEresDE will be those diff" (see Details).

 Set.Operation A character.
-The user must choose between "union" (default), "intersect", "set- diff" (see Details).
+The user must choose between "union" (default), "intersect", "seterated.

 Rnk.files TRUE or FALSE.
 TRUE as default.
-If TRUE, the rnk files generated by the function (used by the GSEA software) will be saved if Save.files=TRUE and path.result of DEanalysisGlobal() is not NULL.
-Otherwise the rnk files will not be generated.
+If TRUE, the rnk files generated by the function

+(used by the GSEA software) will be saved if Save.files=TRUE and path.result of DEanalysisGlobal() is not NULL.
+Otherwise the rnk files will not be genmust be a path and all files will be saved in the sub-folder "EnrichmentGO\software\preprocessing".

 Save.files TRUE or FALSE or a Character.
-If Save.files=TRUE and the path.result of DEanalysisGlobal() is not NULL, all files will be saved in "2_Supervised-Analysis_Name.folder.DE/ 2-5_Enrichment_analysis_Name.folder.DE/ 2-5-2_EnrichmentGO_software_preprocessing".
-If Save.files is a character, it must be a path and all files will be saved in the sub-folder "EnrichmentGO_software_preprocessing".
+If Save.files=TRUE and the path.result of

+DEanalysisGlobal() is not NULL, all files will be saved in "2\Supervised-Analysis\Name.folder.DE/ 2-5\Enrichment\analysis\Name.folder.DE/ 2-5-2\EnrichmentGO\software\preprocessing".
+If Save.files is a character, it

 Otherwise, the different files will not be saved.

+GSEA preprocessing 47

-- If Set.Operation="union" then the rows extracted from the different datasets (raw counts, normalized data and SummarizedExperiment::rowData(SEresDE)) included in the SummarizedExperiment class object SEresDE are those such that the sum of the selected columns of SummarizedExperiment::rowData(SEresDE) given in ColumnsCriteria is >0.
-This means that the selected genes are those having at least one '1' in one of the selected columns. - If Set.Operation="intersect" then the rows extracted from the different datasets (raw counts, normalized data and SummarizedExperiment::rowData(SEresDE)) included in the SummarizedExperiment class object SEresDE are those such that the product of the selected columns of SummarizedExperiment::rowData(SEresDE) given in ColumnsCriteria is >0.
+• If Set.Operation="union" then the rows extracted from the different datasets (raw counts, normalized data and SummarizedExperiment::rowData(SEresDE)) included in the SummarizedExperiment class object SEresDE are those such that the sum of the selected columns of SummarizedExperiment::rowData(SEresDE) given in ColumnsCriteria is >0.
+This means that the selected genes are those having at least one '1' in one of the selected columns.

+- If Set.Operation="intersect" then the rows extracted from the different datasets (raw counts, normalized data and SummarizedExperiment::rowData(SEresDE)) included in the SummarizedExperiment class object SEresDE are those such that the product of the selected columns of SummarizedExperiment::rowData(SEresDE) given in ColumnsCriteria is >0.
 This means that the selected genes are those having '1' in all of the selected columns. - If Set.Operation="setdiff" then the rows extracted from the different datasets (raw counts, normalized data and SummarizedExperiment::rowData(SEresDE)) included in the SummarizedExperiment class object SEresDE are those such that only one element of the selected columns of SummarizedExperiment::rowData(SEresDE) given in ColumnsCriteria is >0.
 This means that the selected genes are those having '1' in only one of the selected columns.